 - Driver negligence

 - Driving under the influence of drugs or alcohol

 - Failure to abide by the rules of the road

 Contact an Experienced Tennessee Rear-End Collision Injury Attorney

 As a general rule of thumb, the at-fault driver in a rear-end collision is usually the driver of the second vehicle.
-Regardless of the circumstances of the crash, it is important for accident victims to consult with a knowledgeable attorney who has the ability to recreate the scene of the wreck.
-This is necessary to prove beyond any shadow of a doubt that the injuries incurred were a result of the collision.
+Regardless of the circumstances of the crash, hiring a knowledgeable attorney after this type of accident may help benefit your claim.

 If you or a loved one suffered an injury in a rear-end accident that was caused by another, contact our Knoxville auto accident attorneys right away to begin exploring your legal options